plone/buildout.coredev/docs/git.rst

 A final overview of what you are about to push!

 To do so,
-you can get an idea with the following git alias
+you can get an idea with the following Git alias
 (to be added on your ``~/.gitconfig``)::

     [alias]
         fulllog = log --graph --decorate --pretty=oneline --abbrev-commit --all

-Now run :command:`git fulllog` on your git repository, you will see a nice graph showing you the current situation.
+Now run :command:`git fulllog` on your Git repository, you will see a nice graph showing you the current situation.

 Maybe it makes you realize that commits need to be reordered,